Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: Questions and open problems

 \section{Questions and open problems}

-In this last Section, we collect some natural problems and questions in connection with the topics touched on so far. \begin{enumerate} \item \emph{Connectedness of Isoperimetric sets} As showed above, knowing that the isoperimetric sets of big volume have connected boundaries allows us to set the equivalence among Isocapacitary, Isoperimetric, and $\ADM$ masses.
-It would be then desirable to know that such property is true at least on $\CS^{1}_\tau$-Asymptotically Flat $3$-manifolds with nonnegative scalar curvature, for $\tau > 1/2$.
-It is likely that, suitably reworking the computations of Nerz \cite{Nerz} in order for them to make sense without knowing the behaviour of second derivatives of the metric, this can be accomplished.
-Some of the insights contained in \cite{benatti_isoperimetricriemannianpenroseinequality_2022} about the asymptotic behaviour of the $2$-Hawking mass and its relation with the Hawking mass in this optimal regime could play a role. \item \emph{Higher dimensional analysis}.
-All the results presented are proved through computations that are very peculiar to dimension $3$.
-In the end, they can all substantially be returned to the application of the Gauss-Bonnet Theorem \cref{eq:gauss-bonnet} in the monotonicity calculation performed in \cref{subsec:hawking}.
-On the other hand, the fundamental Positive Mass Theorem has been proved through Schoen-Yau's \cite{schoen_proofpositivemassconjecture_1979} amazing contradiction argument up to dimension $7$ (see \cite{schoen-variational}), and consequently also Bray's approach to the Penrose inequality \cite{bray_riemannianpenroseinequalitydimensions_2009}.
-It would be very interesting to understand whether, possibly with related arguments, the Existence \cref{thm:isoperimetric-existence} and the various results on the Isoperimetric/Isocapacitary masses can be proved in higher dimensions. \item \emph{A $\CS^0$-notion of $\ADM$ mass.} A weakened notion of $\ADM$ mass, resulting well posed in particular on $3$-manifolds that are $\CS^{0}_\tau$-Asymptotically Flat with $\tau > 1/2$, and that admit a Ricci flow with nonnegative scalar curvature, has been recently devised by Burkhardt-Guim \cite{burkhardt-guim_admmassmetricsdistortion_2022}.
-It would be nice to show that such quantity still coincides with the Isoperimetric mass.
-The availability of isoperimetric sets in this class of potentially nonsmooth metrics would be of interest too. \item \emph{A conjecture of Huisken.} Strongly related to the previous point, we mention a famous and formidable conjecture by Huisken (see e.g. \cite[p.
-2221-2223]{cederbaum_mathematicalaspectsgeneralrelativity_2021}), about the availability of an Isoperimetric Positive Mass Theorem on $\CS^0$ manifolds of dimension $3$ admitting some suitable notion of nonnegative scalar curvature.
-We believe that the asymptotic comparison between the Hawking mass and the Isoperimetric mass devised in \cite{benatti_isoperimetricriemannianpenroseinequality_2022} and discussed here may serve as a useful tool, as it strongly weakens the asymptotic requirement at least on the decay of the metric.
-Manifolds of nonnegative scalar curvature in the sense of Ricci flow, considered by Burkhardt-Guim \cite{burkhardt-guim_admmassmetricsdistortion_2022}, might be a good family of metrics where to test Huisken's conjecture. \end{enumerate} \begingroup
+In this last section, we collect some natural problems and questions connected with the previous topics. \begin{enumerate} \item \emph{Connectedness of isoperimetric sets.} As showed above, knowing that the isoperimetric sets of big volume have connected boundaries allows us to set the equivalence among isocapacitary, isoperimetric, and $\ADM$ masses.
+It would be thus desirable to know if such property is true at least for $\CS^{1}_\tau$-asymptotically flat $3$-manifolds with nonnegative scalar curvature, with $\tau > 1/2$.
+It is likely that, suitably reworking the computations of Nerz \cite{nerz_foliationsstablespheresconstant_2015} without taking into account the behaviour of second derivatives of the metric, this can be accomplished.
+Some of the insights contained in \cite{benatti_isoperimetricriemannianpenroseinequality_2022} about the asymptotic behaviour of the $2$-Hawking mass and its relation with the Hawking mass, in this optimal asymptotic regime, could play a role. \item \emph{Higher dimensional analysis}.
+All the results presented here are proved through computations that are very peculiar to dimension $3$.
+They are all substantially based on the application of the Gauss-Bonnet Theorem \cref{eq:gauss-bonnet} in the monotonicity calculation performed in \cref{subsec:hawking}.
+On the other hand, the fundamental Positive Mass Theorem has been proved through Schoen-Yau's \cite{schoen_proofpositivemassconjecture_1979} contradiction argument up to dimension $7$ (see \cite{schoen_variationaltheorytotalscalar_1989}), and consequently also Bray's approach to the Penrose inequality \cite{bray_riemannianpenroseinequalitydimensions_2009}.
+It would be very interesting to understand whether, possibly with related arguments, the existence \cref{thm:isoperimetric-existence} and the various results on the isoperimetric/isocapacitary masses hold in higher dimensions. \item \emph{A $\CS^0$-notion of $\ADM$ mass.} A weakened notion of $\ADM$ mass, resulting well posed, in particular, on $3$-manifolds that are $\CS^{0}_\tau$-asymptotically flat with $\tau > 1/2$, and that act as initial datum for a Ricci flow of metrics with nonnegative scalar curvature, has been recently devised by Burkhardt-Guim \cite{burkhardt-guim_admmassmetricsdistortion_2022}.
+It would be interesting to check if such quantity still coincides with the isoperimetric mass.
+The existence of isoperimetric sets in this class of potentially nonsmooth metrics would be of interest too. \item \emph{A conjecture of Huisken.} Strongly related to the previous point, we mention a famous and formidable conjecture by Huisken (see e.g. \cite[p.
+2221-2223]{cederbaum_mathematicalaspectsgeneralrelativity_2021}) on an isoperimetric Positive Mass Theorem on $\CS^0$ manifolds of dimension $3$ admitting some suitable notion of nonnegative scalar curvature.
+We believe that the asymptotic comparison between the Hawking mass and the isoperimetric mass devised in \cite{benatti_isoperimetricriemannianpenroseinequality_2022} and discussed here may serve as a useful tool, as it strongly weakens the regularity requirements at least on the asymptotic decay of the metric.
+Manifolds of nonnegative scalar curvature in the Ricci-flow-related sense considered by Burkhardt-Guim \cite{burkhardt-guim_admmassmetricsdistortion_2022}, might be a good family of metrics to test Huisken's conjecture on. \end{enumerate} \begingroup

 \endgroup